-Also, there may be data that need to be imported from several disparate systems, so the data needs to be “unified”, meaning that the output of the cleaning process should produce data that is formatted for the new system.
+What is more, there may be data that need to be imported from several other sources, so all your old data is in the same format as required by the new jewelry software.
 This is especially important if the data imported will be used to run historical reports, meaning that you want to use the new system to run reports on data entered in your old system, possibly many years ago.

 What’s very important here is that the time needed to convert and transfer all data into a new system is often under-estimated.
-It is important to clarify the scope of the data migration – like how many databases, how much data and how much work is involved in cleaning and preparing data – as well as whose responsibility will be to complete this task.
-This could be a very arduous process, but it is entirely manageable.
+It is important to see the goal of the data migration clearly – which is to optimize for the new software to work properly.
+In order to achieve this goal, you must consider the following: how many databases, how much data, and how much work is involved in cleaning and preparing data – as well as whose responsibility will be to complete this task.
+This could be a very challenging process, but it is entirely manageable.

-We have done dozens of data migrations to date – some of them very complex, moving data from decades-old systems, others simple like importing data from Excel sheets – and one thing we learned is that the key is in having the right understanding of the data and the proper tools to do it.
+We have done dozens of data migrations to date – some of them very complex, moving data from decades-old systems, others simple like importing data from Excel sheets – and one thing we have learned is that the key to successful data migration is the right understanding and proper structuring of your existent data.

 It is important that the staff is prepared accordingly for the change.
 They need to be instructed about things that will change and the benefits these will bring on the long run.
 It would be unfortunate for the project to fail because the staff resists change.

 It would be ideal for all members of your company to be excited about implementing a new jewelry ERP software, because it’s meant to make everybody’s life easier.

 #7 Stay in contact, avoid ineffective communication

 Constant contact needs to be maintained during the implementation process.
 No two companies are alike, some of them quickly understand how the system works, while others need more time.